Skip to main content

 • involves tradespeople who are qualified or experienced to do the work

-• meets all of the regulations and requirements for building, health and safety
+• meets all regulations and requirements for building and health and safety

 • provides access for disabled people

-• has support from your community, such as people ready to work as volunteers.
+• has support from your community, such as people ready to working as volunteers.

-You also need to show how your project will meet the correct standards for building or renovating community facilities to make them fully functional, safe and meet any requirements.
+You also need to show how your project will meet requirements for standards for building or renovating community facilities to make them fully functional, safe and meet any requirements.

 Project feasibility studies